 InnovExplo Inc. was again mandated in June 2013 to update its 2012 NI 43-101 compliant technical report in the context of the merger transaction between Golden Share and Silvore Fox.
 The conclusion of this updated report further confirms the potential for epithermal and VMS deposits indicating a potential for future production and further recommends an initial two-phase program.

 Sandy Lake First Nation

 The Berens River project is located on the Sandy Lake First Nation traditional territory.
 Golden Share held a first introductory meeting in February 2011 with the Sandy Lake First Nation.
 During the month of November 2011, Golden Share held a second meeting with the Chief and Council of the Sandy Lake First Nation to advance discussions for the establishment of a constructive relationship for the future while preserving heritage, culture and traditions of the Sandy Lake First Nations Community.
-It was notably announced by the Council that a mining representative appointed to work with the Community was to be hired shortly.
-It was moreover announced to the Company that the Sandy Lake First Nation had almost completed a protocol to establish harmonious relationships with mining companies wanting to assist with the development of the area, such as Golden Share.

 All of Golden Share's exploration programs are executed under the supervision of Mrs. Laurence Huss, M.Sc., P. Geo., and Golden Share's Vice-President Exploration.
 Laurence Huss is a Qualified Person as defined in National Instrument 43-101.
 Philippe Giaro, P.Geo., President and CEO of Golden Share Mining Corporation, also acts as Qualified Person for Golden Share.